-Academic Coaching and Tutoring Services (ACTS) provides peer-to-peer tutoring to students in the Division of Diversity, Equity and Educational Achievement to help them achieve academic success and thrive at UW–Madison.
+Academic Coaching to Thrive & Succeed (ACTS) provides peer-to-peer tutoring, academic support and resources to students in the Division of Diversity, Equity and Educational Achievement to help them achieve academic success and thrive at UW–Madison.
 ACTS Indigenous Student Services also provides a wide array of programming, resources, and support for scholars of Indigenous identity.

 Tutoring is more than a survival tool.
 It can help strengthen subject comprehension, boost confidence and build important learning skills.
 Our coaches provide students with personalized attention that leads to academic success.